-Designing and building a successful skeg for Sparks (our 30′ hybrid electric launch featured in Epoxyworks 32) took some head scratching.
+Designing and constructing a successful skeg for Sparks (our 30′ hybrid electric launch featured in Epoxyworks 32) took some head-scratching.
 But in the end, it was just another combination of wood and WEST SYSTEM® epoxy.
 Our skeg needed to be functional and age gracefully, yet be reasonably quick and easy to build and install.
 This project was an ideal opportunity to explore the limits as well as the advantages of combining wood with epoxy to engineer simple solutions to complex problems.
 Continue reading →

-Cover Photo: Ted Moores ties up SPARKS at the blue line at Kilmarnock Lock n the Rideau Canal.
+Cover Photo: Ted Moores ties up the Hybrid Electric Launch SPARKS at the blue line at Kilmarnock Lock n the Rideau Canal.

 After three years of painstaking work and many interruptions, Ted Moores of Bear Mountain Boats completed the Bear Mountain 30 Hybrid Electric Launch Sparks on June 22, 2010.
 The boat is unlike any he had built before.

-The Bear Mountain 30 Hybrid Electric Launch is designed for low-speed cruising while using the least amount of fossil fuel possible.
+Sparks is designed for low-speed cruising while using the least amount of fossil fuel possible.
 It normally runs on batteries charged by solar panels and shore power.
 When necessary, a diesel generator powers its electric motor and charges its batteries.Continue reading →

-Ted Moores is a renowned boat builder, author and teacher whose name is synonymous with stripper canoes.
+Ted Moores is a renowned boat builder, author, and teacher whose name is synonymous with stripper canoes.
 He and his partner Joan Barrett own Bear Mountain Boats in Peterborough, Ontario.

-Ted has written a four-part series of articles on lessons (and “cheap tricks”) learned from building his 30?
-Electric Hybrid Launch Sparks which incorporates the knowledge he’s gained from 35 years of wood/epoxy boatbuilding.
+Ted has written a four-part series of articles on lessons (and “cheap tricks”) learned from building his 30′ Electric Hybrid Launch Sparks which incorporates the knowledge he’s gained from 35 years of wood/epoxy boatbuilding.

 Above: Ted Moores and partner Joan Barrett showing off their wooden model canoe kit.